 - Can SRM be helpful to me?

-- Caring for Veterans at risk of suicide can be stressful and emotionally challenging.
+- Caring for Veterans at risk for suicide can be stressful and emotionally challenging.
 Stress can impact the therapeutic relationship, clinical decision making, and documentation.
 SRM consultants work collaboratively with mental healthcare providers to increase their confidence by providing concrete tools and support that promote therapeutic best practices.